 The Man from Planet X. 1951, USA.
 Directed by Edgar G. Ulmer, Written by Aubrey Wisberg & Jack Pollexfen.
 Starring: Robert Clarke, Margaret Field, Raymond Bond, William Schallert, Roy Engel, Pat Goldin, Tom Daly, Harold Gould.
 Produced by Aubrey Wisberg and Jack Pollexfen.
 IMDb: 5.7/10.
 Rotten Tomatoes: 100/100.
 Metacritic: N/A.

 The Man from Planet X is to 1951 what Rocketship X-M (review) was to 1950 – the low-budget quickie that beat the big-budget innovators to the finish line.
 In 1950 George Pal’s costly space adventure Destination Moon (review) was supposed to be the first serious American space film, but Kurt Neumann took advantage of the film’s lengthy production period and massive marketing, and slapped together the surprisingly good Rocketship X-M in 18 days and beat the bigger brother to cinemas by a month.
-At the end of 1950 The Day the Earth Stood Still was in pre-production, and the producers of The Thing from Another World were ready to start filming, but were waiting for the much needed snow to fall.
+At the end of 1950 The Day the Earth Stood Still (review) was in pre-production, and the producers of The Thing From Another World (review) were ready to start filming, but were waiting for the much needed snow to fall.
 Sensing that alien invasions were going to be all the rage in 1951, the producer/writer duo of Jack Pollexfen and Audrey Wisberg quickly cobbled together the production company Mid Century Productions, whipped up a script and hired cult director Edgar G. Ulmer, who shot The Man from Planet X in six days, which was released in late April 1951, a month before The Thing from Another World and nearly half a year prior to The Day the Earth Stood Still.

 Pollexfen and Wisberg counted right.
 The film cost only 41,000 dollars to make, and made over one million at the box office.
 The neck-break speed with which it was released also made it the first alien invasion film of the United States.
 Still, the imagery put on screen was already woven into the public consciousness, a testament to the lateness of movies in general and Hollywood in particular to the “visitor from outer space” party.
 The kind of alien invasion scenarios that the movie portrays started surfacing in literature in the late 19th century (H.G.
 Wells, et. al.), and were staple fodder in pulp magazines and comic books in the twenties and thirties.
 Even the design of the alien itself is like ripped from a cover of Astounding Stories or Weird Tales.
 Aliens landing on Earth had also been prevalent in earlier science fiction film serials, although they had all been perfectly humanoid.
 Visually the film brings very little innovation, but rather gives a nod back to the old Expressionist horror movies of the thirties, with its dim lighting, obvious studio sets, Gothic castles and foggy marshes.
 That is not to say that it is a bad film.
 And: credit where credit’s due.
 I have marvelled earlier about how slow Hollywood was to bring certain science fiction elements to full length movies, such as mad scientists, space travel, apocalypse, time travel, robots, aliens and so forth.
 But this IS actually the first full-length feature film to deal with the prospect of a full-scale alien invasion.
 So there you have it, for once Hollywood is first at something!